Advantages and Disadvantages Of A Flat Roof

 Temperature Changes

-Flat roofs have a tendency to absorb heat easier than pitched roofs.
+Flat roofs have a tendency to absorb heat more easily than pitched roofs.
 This is due to the fact that flat roofs are constantly exposed to sunlight all day.
 In the hotter months, your home can get very hot, and in winter, you'll feel uncomfortably cold.
-However, this isn't such a big issue if the flat roof is installed on the garage or shed as you won't be spending a lot of time in the outbuilding or extension.
+However, this isn't such a big issue if the flat roof is installed on the garage or shed, as you won't be spending a lot of time in the outbuilding or extension.

 Higher Repair Costs